hsigeman/findZX/README.md

 │   ├── samtools
 │   └── samtools_stats
-├── output # <-- This directory is where all the final output is stored │   ├── no_synteny # <-- Results using the XYZWfinder option
+├── output # <-- This directory is where all the final output is stored │   ├── no_synteny # <-- Results using the findZX option
 │   │   ├── plots
 │   │   └── tables
-│   └── synteny # <-- Results using the XYZWfinder-synteny option
+│   └── synteny # <-- Results using the findZX-synteny option
 │       └── HS # ("HS" stands for Homo sapiens; see config.yaml file)
 │           ├── plots
 │           └── tables